scott-griffiths/bitstring/README.md

 # Documentation

-Extensive documentation for the bitstring module is available.
+Extensive documentation for the bitstring library is available.
 Some starting points are given below:

 * [Overview](https://bitstring.readthedocs.io/en/stable/index.html)